Alex proof that Dyke is right

 CHERRIES’ DEBT TO MITCHELL

-LIKE him or loath him, Eddie Mitchell rescued from liquidation, appointed Eddie Howe manager and oversaw a rise from the foot of League Two to the top half of the Championship.
-There have been plenty of unedifying scenes along the way, including a drunken on-pitch pop at supporters and a sweary rant on the BBC's 606 phone-in.
+LIKE him or loath him, Eddie Mitchell rescued from liquidation, appointed Eddie Howe manager and oversaw a rise from the foot of to the top half of the Championship.
+There have been plenty of unedifying scenes along the way, including a drunken on-pitch pop at supporters and a sweary rant on the BBC’s 606 phone-in.

 He has never been one to make his supporters proud.
 That’s why, with a place in the second tier and Premier League ambitions, he has made the right decision in selling his 50 per cent stake to co-owner Max Demin.
 The higher you go, the more dangerous Mitchell gets in front of a microphone.